-When you configure Cisco ASA to send log data to USM Appliance, you can use the Cisco ASA plugin to translate raw log data into normalized events for analysis.
-The table below provides some basic information for the plugin:
+When you configure your Cisco ASA to send log data to USM Appliance, you can use the Cisco ASA plugin to translate raw log data into normalized events for analysis.
+The table below provides some basic information for the plugin.

 |Data Source Name||cisco-asa|